qdrant/landing_page/qdrant-landing/content/documentation/overview/vector-search.md

 ---
 title: Vector Search Basics
-weight: 10
+weight: 1
 ---

-# Vector Search for Beginners
+# Vector Search Basics

-If you’re tech-oriented in any way - down to just being occasionally curious - then you should have heard about vector search.
-If you haven’t or still feel a bit lost, here is an introduction that will make it all clear.
+If you are still trying to figure out how vector search words, please read ahead.
+This document describes how vector search is used, covers Qdrant's place in the larger ecosystem, and outlines how you can use Qdrant to augment your existing projects.

+For those who want to start writing code right away, visit our [Complete Beginners tutorial](/documentation/tutorials/search-beginners) to build a search engine in 5-15 minutes.

-## A brief history of search
+## A Brief History of Search

 Human memory is unreliable.
 Thus, as long as we started to collect ‘knowledge’ in written form, we had to figure out how to search for relevant content without rereading the same books repeatedly.
 That’s why some brilliant minds introduced the inverted index.
 In the simplest form, it’s an appendix to a book, typically put at its end, with a list of the essential terms-and links to pages they occur at.
 Terms are put in alphabetical order.
 Back in the day, that was a manually crafted list requiring lots of effort to prepare.
 Once digitalization started, it became a lot easier, but still, we kept the same general principles.
 That worked, and still, it does.